-European cooperation in support of national authorities carrying out coastguard functions
+European cooperation on in support of national authorities carrying out coast guard functions

-- 1. The Agency shall, in cooperation with the European Maritime Safety Agency and the European Fisheries Control Agency, support national authorities carrying out coastguard functions at national and Union level, and where appropriate at international level by: - (a) sharing, fusing and analysing information available in ship reporting systems and other information systems hosted by or accessible to the agencies, in accordance with their respective legal bases and without prejudice to the ownership of data by Member States;
+- 1. The Agency shall, in cooperation with the European Fisheries Control Agency and the European Maritime Safety Agency, support national authorities carrying out coastguard functions at national and Union level, and where appropriate, at international level by: - (a) sharing, fusing and analysing information generated by fusing and analysing data available in ship reporting systems and other information systems hosted by or accessible to the Agencies, in accordance with their respective legal bases and without prejudice to the ownership of data by Member States; - (b) providing surveillance and communication services based on state-of-the-art technology, including space-based and ground infrastructure and sensors mounted on any kind of platform, such as remotely piloted aircraft systems;

-- (b) providing surveillance and communication services based on state-of-the-art technology, including space-based and ground infrastructure and sensors mounted on any kind of platform: - (c) capacity building by elaborating guidelines, recommendations and best practices as well as by supporting the training and exchange of staff, with a view to enhancing the exchange of information and cooperation on coastquard functions, taking into account relevant initiatives in this field: - (d) capacity sharing by planning and implementation of multipurpose operations and the sharing of assets and other capabilities, to the extent those are coordinated by the agencies and with the agreement of the Member States concerned. - 2.
-The modalities of the cooperation on coastguard functions of the Agency with the European Maritime Safety Agency and the European Fisheries Control Agency shall be determined in a working arrangement, in accordance with the respective mandates and financial rules applicable to the agencies.
+- (c) capacity building by elaborating guidelines, recommendations and best practices as well as by supporting the training and exchange of staff, with a view to enhancing the exchange of information and cooperation on coast guard functions, taking into account relevant initiatives in this field; - (d) capacity sharing, including the by planning and implementation of multipurpose operations and the sharing of assets and other capabilities across sectors and borders, to the extent those are coordinated by the agencies and with the agreement of the Member States concerned. - 2.
+The modalities of the cooperation on coast guard functions of the European Border and Coast Guard Agency with the European Fisheries Control Agency and the European Maritime Safety Agency shall be determined in a working arrangement, in accordance with the respective mandates and financial rules applicable to the agencies.
 Such arrangement shall be approved by the Management Board of the Agency and the Administrative Boards of the European Maritime Safety Agency and the European Fisheries Control Agency. - 3.
-The Commission shall, in close cooperation with the Member States, the Agency and the European Maritime Safety Agency and the European Fisheries Control Agency, make available, a practical handbook on European cooperation on coastguard functions, containing guidelines, recommendations and best practices for the exchange of information.
+The Commission may adopt, shall, in close cooperation with the Member States, the Agency and the European Maritime Safety Agency and the European Fisheries Control Agency, make available, in the form of a recommendation, a practical handbook on European cooperation on coast guard functions, containing guidelines, recommendations and best practices for the exchange of information and cooperation at national, Union and international level.
 The Commission shall adopt the handbook in the form of a recommendation.